 - Sweep and/or vacuum the high-traffic areas of the floor.

 - Use a microfiber cloth and all-purpose spray on any spots on the floor.

 - Set out a clean dish towel.

-- Use a dry microfiber cloth to wipe the vanity, the sink, then the tank and base of the toilet to get up dust and hair.
+- Use a dry microfiber cloth to wipe hairs and debris from the vanity, the sink, then the tank and base of the toilet.

 - Spray the sink, vanity, and all surfaces of the toilet (including the bowl) with disinfecting spray.